pcardotatgit/XDR_Workflows_and_Stuffs/Create_a_Networking_Device_Target/readme.md

 - 1 - I try to identify into the raw text result any strings which could indicate an End Of Line.
 - 2 - The I split the raw result into lines.
-- 3 - Then I got a SecureX Table which contains all the lines
+- 3 - Then I got a SecureX Table which contains all the relevant lines
 - 4 - Then I use a **for each loop** in order to go to everylines one by one
 - 5 - For each lines I go deep into it and I use a python activity to parse it.